 Do you have any advice for those considering training to be a pilot?

 My advice would be to do some solid research on the following:

 - Flight Schools - visit your short list and get a feel for what they offer, rather than just read what’s on their website.

-- Life as an airline pilot - it includes long hours and time away from family and friends, be sure that's a life you're ready for, and want.
+- What life as an airline pilot is truly like - it includes long hours and time away from family and friends, be sure that is what you are ready for, and want.

-- What skills and characteristics you needed to go through the whole process.
+- The skills and characteristics you need to go through the whole process.

 A great way to meet students and staff at schools and current airline pilots is through events hosted around the country.
 If finance is an issue for full time integrated training don’t disregard the modular route!
 Do some work, save up for your PPL, then see where it takes you.
 It’ll take longer sure, but you’ll still end up in the same place!